LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 from the help screen or the dashboard and execute it on the spot.

     keys         command
-    E            manage equipment of the leader
+    E            manage equipment of the pointman
     g or ,       grab item(s)
     ESC          open main menu/finish aiming
     RET or INS   open dashboard/accept target